-Sutherland-Chan students gain valuable hands-on experience in our on-site teaching clinic, which offers massage to members of the public, under the guidance of a supervising massage therapist.
-The role of the supervisor is to facilitate the students’ learning and to ensure that clients receive appropriate therapy.
+Our on-site teaching clinic offers student massage treatments to members of the public, under the guidance of a supervising massage therapist.
+The role of the supervisor is to facilitate the student’s learning and to ensure that patients receive appropriate therapy.
 The overarching purpose of our student clinic is the synthesis of practical and theoretical knowledge for our students.
 This focus is part of the reason that a Sutherland-Chan education is so highly valued across the profession.

 What to Expect

 There are a few things you should know in anticipation of attending your first Student Clinic appointment.
 First, be assured that your privacy will be respected.
 All massages take place in curtained cubicles, and the student will leave the cubicle while you undress, having first explained what is required.
 The degree to which you will be asked to undress depends on the therapeutic requirements, that is to say, the areas of your body that your student therapist would like to be able to access for treatment.
-If it makes you comfortable, you have the option of leaving pieces of clothing on – the therapist will adapt.
+If it makes you more comfortable, you have the option of leaving pieces of clothing on – the therapist will adapt.
 It is always your choice.
 Once you are on the table, you will be between sheets, and draped so that only the part of your body being worked on at the time will be uncovered.

 We have both male and female student therapists.
 You can state your preference of male or female therapist, if you have one, when booking your appointment.

-Prior to providing massage for either stress reduction or specific treatments, the student therapist is required to clarify your goals for the massage, review your general health, including a check of your blood pressure, ask specific or additional questions about aspects of your health history that may impact on your treatment, and conduct a physical assessment (observation, tests, palpation).
+Prior to providing massage for either stress reduction or for specific treatments, the student therapist is required to clarify your goals for the massage, review your general health, including a check of your blood pressure, ask specific or additional questions about aspects of your health history that may impact on your treatment, and conduct a physical assessment (observation, tests, palpation).
 This may take 10-15 minutes of the allocated appointment time and is an important part of the student’s learning.
 It will also ensure that the massage treatment is adapted to meet your needs.
-We also ensure that your privacy is respected by keeping confidential all information collected in your file.
+We also ensure that your privacy is respected by keeping all personal and health information collected confidential.

 Your student therapist must obtain your informed consent before providing you with massage therapy, which means discussing the proposed treatment plan with you and coming to a mutual agreement as to what it will entail.
 If you are unclear about any of the information, we encourage you to ask.
 We want you to gain the maximum benefit from your massage, and to feel relaxed and comfortable in the clinical environment.